 - Death and the lust for corporeal immortality

 - Colonialism and post-colonialism

 The seminar will be free for all attendees (both online and in-person).
 You can sign up to attend the seminar here.

-An informal innmoot—a visit to the local pub—will be held on Saturday 1st July at a local establishment.
+An informal innmoot—a visit to the local pub—will be held on Saturday 1st July at the Scarborough Hotel.

 Registration will open at 11am on Sunday morning with tea and coffee.
-Food will not be provided so please ensure you come prepared or use the breaks to purchase food.
-There is a range of venues available within a five minute walk of the hotel.
+Food will not be provided so please ensure you come prepared or use the breaks to purchase food from the hotel or from a range of venues available within a five minute walk of the hotel.
 The day will conclude at approximately 19:10pm BST.

 The papers will be recorded and uploaded onto the Tolkien Society YouTube channel after the event.

 |11:30||12:30||6:30||Putri Prihatini||Sea Goddess Worship and the Power of the King: Parallel between Aldarion, Uinen, Mataram Sultanate, and Javanese “Queen of the Southern Sea”|